balena-io-experimental/balena-migrate/README.md

 ### Starting Migration

 Once prepared the migration environment can be transferred to the target device.
-Migration is started by invoking balena-migrate from inside the migration environment.
+Migration is started by invoking balena-migrate as su from inside the migration environment.
 Example:
 ```
 sudo ./balena-migrate